zephyrproject-rtos/zephyr/doc/getting_started/index.rst

 programs or system package managers, by downloading and extracting a zip archive, etc.

-You *configure* the toolchain to use by setting environment variables.
-You need to set :envvar:`ZEPHYR_TOOLCHAIN_VARIANT` to a supported value, along with additional variable(s) specific to the toolchain variant.
+You *configure* the toolchain to use by setting :ref:`environment variables
+<env_vars>`.
+You need to set :envvar:`ZEPHYR_TOOLCHAIN_VARIANT` to a supported
+value, along with additional variable(s) specific to the toolchain variant.

 The following choices are available.
 If you're not sure what to use, check your :ref:`board-level documentation <boards>`.
 If you're targeting an Arm Cortex-M,